This post has been updated. It was originally published on November 29, 2018.

 Besides telling time and displaying notifications, an Apple Watch functions primarily as a health and fitness tracker.
-Right out of the box, the Series 4 device can monitor your heart rate, count steps taken and calories burned, record physical activities from yoga to swimming, remind you to take breaks from work, and more.
+Right out of the box, the Series 4 to Series 7 devices can monitor your heart rate, count steps taken and calories burned, record physical activities from yoga to swimming, remind you to take breaks from work, and more.

 And that’s not all.
 Add in some dedicated apps, and the wearable becomes capable of boosting your health even more.
 We’ve selected some of the Apple Watch’s top fitness apps—install a few and start feeling the burn.